Get new recipes delivered by email and receive my 12 Most Loved Recipes eBook - for FREE! Sign up now!

 Good thing we are meeting up for dinner and swimming with friends tonight so I can share these cookies and get them out of the house!

 Soft and Chewy Sugar Cookies have always been a favorite of mine, and these have the perfect texture and the perfect mix of flavors from the butter, vanilla extract, almond extract, and just a bit of cream of tartar.
-If you’ve never had cream of tartar in cookies before, it has the magical power of adding just a bit of tang and making something that could be overly sweet balanced.

 Three Soft and Chewy Sugar Cookies leaning against a glass of milk on a white background.